skcf/getsp/README.md

 getsp is a command line tool that scrapes historical prices of japanese stock from yahoo finance.

-The acquired data will be output to a CSV file
+The acquired data will be output to a CSV file in current directory.

 ## Usage